-The non-random order in which fossils appear over time can be interpreted in one of four ways.
-This article summarises these various interpretations.
+The non-random order in which fossils appear over time can be understood in one of four ways.
+This article summarises the various interpretations.

-(1) To begin with the most familiar: Charles Darwin pioneered the idea that life arose naturally and successively more complex forms evolved as a result of chance mutations.
-In graphic representation the interpretation looks like this:
+(1) To begin with the most familiar: Charles Darwin pioneered the idea that life arose naturally (somehow) and that successively more complex forms evolved as a result of chance mutations.
+In graphic representation, and updated in accordance with the current timeline, the interpretation looks like this:

 Natural selection acts only by the preservation and accumulation of small inherited modifications.
 If it could be demonstrated that any complex organ existed which could not possibly have been formed by numerous, successive, slight modifications, my theory would absolutely break down.